 “We cannot direct the wind, but we can adjust our sails”

-Once I become aware of how my environment affected me, I became better able to manage my reactions to it.
-Actively focusing on the aspects I enjoy most doesn’t make “all the bad stuff” disappear, but does draw my attention away from it.
+Actively focusing on the things I enjoy most doesn’t make all the “bad” stuff disappear, but does draw my attention away from it.
 Conversely, when I focus on the negatives I soon lose sight of the positives.
-It’s a constant balancing act, being mindful of what’s going on both inside and out, and making conscious decisions and adjustments.
-It felt clunky at first, somewhat insincere and unnatural, but eventually became a hard wired habit.
-“Fake it until you make it”
+It’s a constant balancing act, being mindful of what’s going on both inside and out, making conscious decisions and adjustments.

 Taking pictures is a great way to feel more in tune with your environment.
 It can also be a fun and meaningful way to share your experiences and connect with like others.